PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Asymmetric Constrained Partially Observable Markov Decision Processes (ACPOMDPs)

 \section{Asymmetric Constrained Partially Observable Markov Decision Processes (ACPOMDPs)}

 In this section, we introduce our formulation of the Asymmetric Constrained Partially Observable Markov Decision Processes (ACPOMDPs) and compare it with the standard CPOMDPs.
-This comparison highlights the advantages of utilizing an asymmetric architecture, particularly in terms of improving sample efficiency and policy learning.
+This comparison highlights the advantages of utilizing an asymmetric architecture.